 Virtual banks is a digital-only bank that has no physical base.
 For example in Hong Kong, these banks are registered as Hong Kong licensed banks.
 They are regulated under the HKMA and assured to maintain the safety standard as traditional banks.
 Virtual banks must follow certain banking provisions, KYC process, liquidity coverage, and capital requirements as well.

 The virtual bank called Airwallex was founded less than six years in late 2015.
 It started out providing businesses with a cheaper, faster way to make cross-border payments.
 But also its services have expanded to include bank accounts, borderless cards (provided in partnership with Visa), online payments acceptance, and a suite of application programming interfaces.
 It also provides payment services for domestic transactions, as well as international ones.
 The latest capital raise increases the size of its Series D round to $US300 million, with US-based global investment firm Greenoaks coming on as the lead investor.

 Virtual Bank vs Conventional Bank

 Less Complexity and Less Admin Paperwork

 Opening a bank account in Hong Kong requests your business some must-have documents.
 They are such as business registration issued by the Inland Revenue Department, representative’s HK IDs/passport, living/office address.
-And it also needs to include a properly described declaration that provides the details of the principal shareholders and the directors, etc. And it might take you a long time of horrible verification.
-And in the end, it might still fail due to non-sufficient documents.
+It also needs to include a properly described declaration that provides the details of the principal shareholders and the directors, etc. And it might take you a long time of horrible verification.
+In the end, it might still fail due to non-sufficient documents.
 Even if you can successfully create a bank account, it doesn’t mean that you can create a payment collection bank account in the target market, such as the USA.
 It varies based on different country policies and then if it can.
 It requires you to provide more documents.
 It is a damn vicious cycle